Raj-Purohith-Arjun/Loan-Eligibility-Prediction/README.md

-# -Loan-Eligibility-Prediction-
+# Loan-Eligibility-Prediction-

-Built an end-to-end MLOps pipeline for Loan Eligibility Prediction using Python, deployed on GCP.
-Created a Flask API, containerized with Docker, and managed source code via Cloud Source Repository and Git.
-Automated deployment with Cloud Build and deployed the model using Cloud Run, showcasing scalable cloud architecture
+Built an end-to-end MLOps pipeline for a Loan Eligibility Prediction model using Python.

+Deployed the model on Google Cloud Platform (GCP).

+Created a Flask API for model deployment.

+Containerized the application using Docker.

+Managed source code via Cloud Source Repository and Git.

+Automated deployment using Cloud Build.

+Deployed the model on Cloud Run for scalability and automation.

+Demonstrated efficient cloud architecture utilizing GCP services for machine learning operations.